Landscape Design · New York City

 Yes.
 Brooklyn brownstone rear yard landscapes are one of ArcheA Studio’s core areas of landscape design work.
 Most rear yard landscape work — including new paving, planting beds, fencing, and garden structures — does not require a DOB permit unless it involves structural work, new decking above a certain height, or drainage modifications that affect the building.
 We conduct a site assessment at the outset to determine what, if anything, will require permitting, and design the landscape accordingly.

-How does co-op or condo board approval affect landscape design projects in NYC?
+How does co-op or condo board approval affect landscape design in NYC?

 Most co-op and condo buildings in New York City require board approval before any alteration to a terrace or rooftop space, including permanent planters, decking, overhead structures, or irrigation systems.
-Alteration agreements vary by building, but commonly restrict the total weight load added to the terrace, require waterproofing membrane protection below any decking, and prohibit permanently anchored structures without structural engineer sign-off.
+Alteration agreements commonly restrict total weight load, require waterproofing membrane protection below any decking, and prohibit permanently anchored structures without structural engineer sign-off.
 ArcheA Studio reviews the applicable alteration agreement before design begins and prepares the architectural documentation required for board submission.

 Does ArcheA Studio design sustainable landscapes in NYC?

 Yes.
 Sustainable landscape design is integrated into every project at ArcheA Studio.
-We specify native and climate-adapted plant species that require minimal irrigation once established, design drainage systems that manage stormwater on-site rather than directing it to the city’s sewer system, and select hardscaping materials with recycled content or low environmental impact where appropriate.
+We specify native and climate-adapted plant species that require minimal irrigation once established, design drainage systems that manage stormwater on-site, and select hardscaping materials with recycled content or low environmental impact where appropriate.
 For rooftop projects, we can incorporate green roof components that contribute to building insulation and stormwater management in alignment with NYC’s Local Law 97 (NYC Climate Mobilization Act, 2019).

 What boroughs does ArcheA Studio serve for landscape design?